paandre2/blog/about.md

 Here is a short summary of my CV and my experiences so far.

+## *2023-Now:* Consultant for the International Atomic Energy Agency
+Since January 2023, I work as a consultant for the IAEA, in the Nuclear Science and Instrumentation Laboratory.
+I am performing the characterization and optimization of neutron imaging systems with compact neutron generators.
+My duties involve measurements and imaging with these generators, as well as developing algorithms for image processing and simulations.

 ## *2019-2022:* PhD in experimental nuclear physics
 I have studied for my PhD in the French Alternative Energies and Atomic Energy Commission (CEA) in Saclay, France.
 I have worked on the topic of spectroscopy of exotic nuclei at the Nuclear Physics department of the <span style="color: #ffb66c">**Institute of Research into the Fundamental laws of the Universe (IRFU)**</span>.
 More details about the work I defended the 21st of October 2022 can be found [here](/blog/research).